Norte de Santander Department: Climate

 The sector around the Catatumbo has temperatures averaging 24 C with warm climates and humid.
 In the zone of Cúcuta, climate varies from dry to very dry.
 In the mountainous area, climates go from the temperate to cold.

 The northeast of the department is generally of a warm humid climate, including Tibú.
 In municipalities such as Ocaña and Ábrego, temperate climates predominate.
 In the limits between Santander and Norte de Santander there are cold climates.

 Demographics

-North Santander has a special demography due its borders.
+Norte de Santander has a special demography due its borders.
 Cúcuta has the largest population.
 Other cities are Ocaña and Pamplona.

 A large part of the population lives in urban areas, 79.17%, while 20.87% of the departmental population lives in rural areas.
 In 2019, it was reported to be the department with the most Venezuelan migrants, with a total of 176,695.
-In Norte de Santander there are several minority groups, among them include the black and mulatto population comprising 1.8%, the indigenous population with 0.60%, the raizal population 0.01%, and the romani population with 0.02%.
+In Norte de Santander there are several minority groups, among them include the black and mulatto population comprising 1.8%, the indigenous population with 0.60%, the Raizal population 0.01%, and the Romani population with 0.02%.